 Table of Contents

-Negative self-talk is the voice inside our head commonly known as our inner critic, that essentially repeats back to us how “bad” we are.
+Negative self-talk is the voice inside our head commonly known as our inner critic, that tries to convince us of how “bad” we are.
 This, of course, leads to poor mental health and cognitive distortions as we learn to identify with the negative aspects we are constantly focusing on.

-A great inner critic will convince us to truly believe that we are “bad, dumb, ugly, fat, skinny, terrible, useless, quirky and a failure”.
+A great inner critic will convince us to believe that we are any number of things: a failure, ugly, annoying, dumb, etc.

 Therefore, stopping negative self-talk is imperative.
-When you do achieve a more positive view of yourself, your self-belief, your confidence and resilience grows and as a result your life becomes more fulfilled and happier.
+When you do achieve a more positive view of yourself, your self-belief, confidence, and resilience grows and as a result your life becomes more fulfilled and happier.

 What Causes Negative Talk

-Carl Rogers, an early pioneer of Positive Psychology, believed that people were always in the process of changing and growing.
+Carl Rogers, an early pioneer of positive psychology, believed that people were always in the process of changing and growing.
 He believed that all people possess an inherent need to grow and achieve their potential.
-He called this self–actualization and is that leads people to pursue happiness and fulfilment.
+He called this self–actualization, which leads people to pursue happiness and fulfilment.

-Rogers believed that to successfully strive for self-actualization a person needed to have the three components of Self Concept connected together.
+Rogers believed that to successfully strive for self-actualization, a person needed to have the three components of “self concept.”